 Roman Signet ring in the British Museum, circa 5th Century

 The Georgians added a clever twist to the signet ring.
-At the base of the ring was a hidden hinged key that could be opened out to unlock a box containing jewellery, valuables or documents.
+At the ring base was a hidden hinged key that could be opened out to unlock a box containing jewellery, valuables or documents.

 Rare Georgian signet ring with key

 Many suffragettes and first-wave feminists started wearing signet rings in the 1920s and 1930s to identify their allegiance to the fight for women’s rights.
 Suffragette jewellery was often set with stones in the order of green, white and violet to spell out the initials of ‘Give Women Votes’, representing the Women’s Social and Political Union colours.

 Although signet rings are no longer used for making marks, they can still be a sign of belonging, a simple way of identifying membership to a family, club, society or organisation with a quick flash of gold or silver.